 Having individual net promoter scores for each section of a business also allows identification of any skill or knowledge gaps.
 If two teams who deal with the same issues find themselves with very different NPS, then this may be an opportunity to capitalise on the better-performing team and spread what's working, around.

 Related content: Your top 3 Net Promoter Score problems solved

 NPS is used around the world to measure customer loyalty.
 It lets you see what customers think of you.
 Moreover, it establishes the likelihood of a customer recommending your product or service to another person.
 In other words, it gauges your chances of gaining new and – most importantly – returning business.

 Returning business equals profit

 It’s well known that it costs more to acquire a new customer than to retain one.
 Research from Bain & Co has shown the strong correlation between customer retention and company profit.
 In financial services, they report, improving customer retention by 5 per cent can lead to a 25 per cent profit increase.

-Knowing your NPS and seeking to improve it—by implementing customer feedback for instance—increases your chances of gain new and repeat business.
+Knowing your NPS and seeking to improve it—by implementing customer feedback for instance—increases your chances of gaining new and repeat business.
 The higher the score, the more stable and sustainable your company is.
 And the research agrees.
-Companies with top NPS scores in their industries perform two times better than their competitors.
+Companies with top NPS's in their industries perform two times better than their competitors.